 - Hard Apple Cider- For a non-alcoholic version try apple cider or a 50/50 mix of chicken stock and unsweetened apple juice.

-- Crisp bacon pieces in a large roasting pan.
-Once crispy, remove the bacon and set aside.
+- Crisp bacon pieces in a large roasting pan or a dutch oven.

 - Select a pork shoulder with good marbling.
 Preferably boneless but bone-in works as well.
-Thoroughly dry the pork roast and generously season with salt and pepper.
+Thoroughly dry the pork roast with paper towels and generously season with salt and pepper.

-- In the same roasting pan, sear the pork shoulder on all sides.
+- In the same pan, sear the pork shoulder in the bacon fat.
+Be sure to take your time and sear the pork on all sides.
 The pork should be a deep golden brown.
-Transfer the pork roast to a plate.

-- Soften the onions and deglaze the pan with the hard apple cider and vinegar.
-Add back the pork roast to the pan along with the herbs.
+- Deglaze the pan with the hard apple cider and vinegar.
+Add back the pork roast to the pan along with the fresh herbs.

-- Cover and bake at 325 degrees for 2 hours or until fork tender.
+- Cover and bake until fork tender.
 Turning the pork roast halfway through.

 - To serve, tear the pork roast into large rustic pieces.
 Top with apples and a small amount of the pan sauce.
 Serve the additional pan sauce on the side.